WIC-UCSD-Project-Teams/.github/profile/README.md

 ## 👾 Projects
 ### [I Miss My Cafe](https://github.com/WIC-UCSD-Project-Teams/i-miss-my-cafe) -- Learn how to create a basic website using HTML/CSS and access resources!
-### [Weather App](https://github.com/WIC-UCSD-Project-Teams/weather-app) -- Learn how to implement JavaScript functionalities to make your website more interactive!
+### [Weather App](https://github.com/WIC-UCSD-Project-Teams/weather-app) -- Learn how to implement JavaScript functions and APIs to make your website more interactive!